 When I first started sleep training my kids, I read everything I could find.
-Surely, that extra knowledge would make the difference, right?
+That new knowledge would make the difference, right?
+What are the best sleep training tips – and how can they help now?

 Even so, seeing others’ experiences helps a ton.
 That’s why I asked hundreds of other moms and dads what advice they’d go back and give themselves (if they could!).